ZK-Garage/plonk/plonk-book/src/chapter_3.md

 ## State of the art

 In 2020, AZTEC team has developed PLONK which uses KZG's pairing-based polynomial commitment scheme in order to bring a universal zkSNARK setup.
-Since then, PLONK has become very popular and lots of projects like Dusk Network, Zcash's Halo 2, Mina, Mir...etc started using it and developing their own variations of it.
+Since then, PLONK has become very popular and lots of projects like Matter Labs, Zcash's Halo 2, Mina, Mir...etc started using it and developing their own variations of it.
 Both Mir and Zcash use PLONK combined with [Halo’s polynomial commitment scheme](https://eprint.iacr.org/2019/1021.pdf) for their libraries [Plonky](https://github.com/mir-protocol/plonky) and Halo2.
 Halo based schemes do recursive proofs without pairings using elliptic curves that are not pairing friendly and can run without the need for trusted setups.
 In a recursive proof, the verifier is written inside the circuit which allows us to verify a proof inside of another proof while in a standard proof system there is a prover and a verifier.
 In a KZG system, the proof size is very small (less than a kilobyte) and it's constant and also the verification time is constant, it’s also easy to verify on Ethereum but recursion is hard to do with pairings.
 Halo based schemes have decent proof size and prover time, but take linear time to verify and it’s not possible to verify on Ethereum.